jgm/yst/README.markdown

 you can include a section in `<div>` tags, or use raw `<ul>` and `<li>` tags instead of markdown formatting.

-### Stringtemplate gotchas

-Sometimes you want to create a span-level template---something like `date.st`, which just formats a date:

-    $it; format="%B %d, %Y"$

-If you create a file containing this line with a regular text editor, the file will end with a newline character.
-This will be treated as a newline in the template, so you'll get a new line after every date in a list of dates: not what you want.

-The solution is to set up your text editor so that it doesn't add the newline at the end of the file.
-Using [vim][], you can do this with the commands `set binary` and `set noeol`.

 ### Layout templates

 Layout files are also string templates, but they are not treated as